nebari-dev/nebari-docs/docs/docs/how-tos/nebari-aws.md

 :::note
 The steps in the following sections assume you have (i) completed the [Install Nebari][nebari-install] section, (ii) confirmed that Nebari is successfully installed in your environment, (iii) opted for **AWS** as your cloud provider, and (iv) already configured the Nebari environment variables.
-If you had any issues during the installation, please visit the "Get started" section of our [troubleshooting page][nebari-troubleshoothing] for further guidance.
+If you had any issues during the installation, please visit the "Get started" section of our [troubleshooting page][nebari-troubleshooting] for further guidance.
 :::

 ## Nebari Initialize